Clojure in London: Social Superstore

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Social Superstore, a London start-up providing a social platform for reselling products.

 Clojure has helped us to focus on delivering business value